astorDev/versy/flutter/README.md

 COPY --from=build /app/build/web /usr/share/nginx/html
 ```

-To figure out how it works checkout the dedicated [article](article/index.md).
+To figure out how it works check out the dedicated [article](article/index.md).